chudkowsky/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 Together, these features make complex transactions indistinguishable from simple payments, providing a major boost to privacy and scalability.

-On a related note, public companies have increasingly adopted Bitcoin as a treasury asset, led by MicroStrategy (MSTR), which holds the most BTC of any publicly traded firm.

 Taproot supports **key-path** (single-sig) and **script-path** spends under **Tapscript**, and introduced **SIGHASH_DEFAULT** for simpler signature hashing.
 [BIP340/341/342]

 ---